 Bottom bouncers are an incredibly effective tool for catching walleye on a wide variety of natural lakes and reservoirs come midsummer.
 As water temperatures climb, don’t hesitate to use speed to cover water to find scattered fish and also use speed to trigger fish.

 Often called a guide’s best friend.
-If you ever need to take kids, family members or friends out fishing that haven’t necessarily done a lot of walleye fishing, bottom bouncers are very user friendly.
-Picture is the author Jason Mitchell with his oldest son Brennen Mitchell with Brennen’s largest walleye from the summer of 2019.
+If you ever need to take kids, family members, or friends out fishing that haven’t necessarily done a lot of walleye fishing, bottom bouncers are very user-friendly.
+The picture is the author Jason Mitchell with his oldest son Brennen Mitchell with Brennen’s largest walleye from the summer of 2019.